-If you want to learn more about becoming a magistrate then our 100+ page book will tell you everything you need to know about becoming a magistrate, including how to pass the selection process.
+If you want to learn more about becoming a magistrate then our guide will tell you everything you need to know about becoming a magistrate, including how to pass the selection process.

 What type of character do you think you need to have in order to become a magistrate?
 You must be honest and possess a high level of integrity.
 Before you are offered a position as magistrate the assessing panel will ask for references.
 Each reference that you provide must be capable of vouching for your character.

 Magistrates must be able to communicate effectively both in writing and verbally.
 They must also have a strong ability to understand, read and interpret written documents, and also extract relevant facts that will assist them in dealing with the case in hand.

 Having an understanding of society is crucial to the role of a magistrate.
 You must also understand and have respect for diversity and people from different cultures and social backgrounds.
 Ask yourself the following question – “Do I understand my local community?”